decentraland/documentation/content/creator/quests/client.md

 The example above initializes the quest as soon as the scene loads.
 You may prefer to instead start the quest as response to a player's interaction.
 For example when the player enters a specific area of your scene or when they interact with an NPC.
 For an example of how to do this, see the [Using observables](#using-observables) section above.

-In the previous code, a constant value, containing the Quest ID you want the player to start, is defined.
+In the previous code, a constant value, containing the Quest ID you want the player to start, is defined and passed onto the `startQuest` function.

 #### React to the start of your Quest